formateli/gpropertygrid/docs/index.rst

-The main goal is to create a property grid based on existing Gtk widgets, and an easy way to set and retrieve properties values.
+The main goal is to create a property grid based on existing Gtk widgets, and an easy way to set and retrieve property values.

 It is created by Fredy Ramirez at Formateli_ and released under GPL v3 license for free usage.